On determinantal equations for curves and Frobenius split hypersurfaces: Intrinsic determinantal equations for plain curves

-Now suppose $p=3$ and consider then $B^1_X$ is a locally free sheaf of rank two equipped with a natural symplectic pairing which also implies that for $p=3$ one has a canonical isomorphism $\det(B^1_X)=\wedge^2 B^1_X=\omega_X$.
-Now assertion \ref{th:curves-p3} follows from Proposition~\ref{p:criterion} and (\cite[Proposition 5.1]{beauville00}).
+Now suppose $p=3$, then ordinarity of $X$ gives $H^0(X,B^1_X)=0$, $B^1_X$ is a locally free sheaf of rank two equipped with a natural skew-symmetric pairing \eqref{eq:pairing}.
+Hence one has a canonical isomorphism Now assertion \ref{th:curves-p3} follows from \cite[Proposition 5.1]{beauville00}.

-Finally note that \ref{th:curves-p5} follows from the observation of (\cite{joshi17}) that if $X$ is ordinary, then $B^1_X(1)$ is an Ulrich bundle i.e. a bundle with linear syzygies (see (\cite{beauville00}) for the definition of an Ulrich bundle).
-So under the hypothesis that $X$ is a plane curve one has, by Proposition~\ref{p:criterion}, a resolution